EGI-Federation/SVG-advisories/Publishing_an_advisory.md

 - Edit the relevant index file to reference the new advisory.

 ## Adding content to the repository

+> An advisory template is available, see `Advisory-SVG-YYYY-XX-Template.md`.

 It's possible to add files using different ways, by using the GitHub web interface, using a cloned repository or using an online IDE.